corewire/provider-keycloak/README.md

 # Provider keycloak

+**IMPORTANT: This repo is no longer maintained and has been moved to https://github.com/crossplane-contrib/provider-keycloak**

 `provider-keycloak` is a [Crossplane](https://crossplane.io/) provider that is built using [Upjet](https://github.com/upbound/upjet) code generation tools and exposes XRM-conformant managed resources for the